carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

       - Applications being developed or tested on Amazon EC2 for the first time.
       - Applications with short term, spiky or unpredictable workloads that cannot be interrupted.
     - Users that want the low cost and flexibility of Amazon EC2 without any up-front payment for long-term commitment.
+- `On-Demand Capacity Reservation` - It suppose a billing discont Reserve compute capacity for your Amazon EC2 instances in a specific Availability Zone **for any duration**.
+When you no longer need the capacity assurance, cancel the Capacity Reservation to release the capacity and to stop incurring charges
+  - Use Cases: Useful for predictable workloads that are not interrupte: Disaster recovery, Regulatory requirements, Events.
-- `Reserved` - Provides you with a `Capacity Reservation`, and **offer discount on the hourly charge** for an instance, but it requires to have a **Contracts for 1 - 3 year terms**.
+- `Reserved` - Provides you with a Capacity Reservation and **offer discount on the hourly charge** for an instance, but it requires to have a **Contracts for 1 - 3 year terms**.
 Higher discount with upfront payments and longer contracts.
 However, you can't move between regions.
   - Uses Cases:
     - **Production Environment**
-      - Applications with steady or predictable usage.
+      - Applications with steady or **predictable** usage (Example: An application runs constatly with a a predictable traffic increase every two weeks)
       - Applications that require reserved capacity.
     - Users able to make upfront payments to reduce their total computing costs even further.
   - Types:
     - `Standard Reserved Instances` Provides the **most discount** (up to 75% off).
-Unused instanced can be sold in AWS reserved instance marketplace
+Can't be exchanged.
+Unused instanced can be sold in AWS reserved instance marketplace.
     - `Convertible Reserved Instances` up to 54% off.
-It can be exchanged for another Convertible Reserved Instance with different instance attributes e.g. you to change between instance types e.g. t1-t4 as long as its of greater or equal value
+It can be exchanged during the term for another Convertible Reserved Instance with new attributes, including instance family, instance type, platform, scope, or tenancy.
-    - `Scheduled Reserved Instances` - reserve capacity that is scheduled to recur daily, weekly, or monthly, with a specified start time and duration, for a one-year term.
   - Exam Question: A company runs a large batch processing job at the end of every quarter.
 The processing job runs for 5 days and uses 15 Amazon EC2 instances.
 The processing must run uninterrupted for 5 hours per day.
 The company is investigating ways to reduce the cost of the batch processing job.
 Which pricing model should the company choose?
     - Each EC2 instance runs for 5 hours a day for 5 days per quarter or 20 days per year.
 This is time duration is insufficient to warrant `Reserved` instances as these require a commitment of a minimum of 1 year.
 In this case, there are no options presented that can reduce the cost and therefore on-demand instances should be used. ==> Only option is `On-Demand`.
 - `Spot Instances` - You can set the price you are willing to pay ("budget") and it will run when its below or at that price — if it goes above that price you lose it without any acknowledgement.